abuiles/ember-101/hands-on.md

 ~~~~~~~~

 The function **autoSave** is in charge of firing up an action
-programmatically using **this.send**, we want to make sure the record
+programmatically using **this.send**.
+We want to make sure the record
 is not in **state** `isNew`:

 {title=""controllers/articles/item.js", lang="JavaScript"}